Medical Office Assistant

 In order to complete the Certificate, students must:

 If you are a graduate of Medicine Hat College's Administrative Office Professional (AOP) certificate, you can receive advanced standing in the Medical Office Assistant certificate program.
-With your AOP certificate, and successful completion of CA 0005 Medical Terminology, CA 0006 Procedures and Ethics, and Standard First Aid with Level C CPR, you will receive a Medical Office Assistant certificate.
+With your AOP certificate, and successful completion of Medical Terminology, Procedures and Ethics, and Standard First Aid with Level C CPR, you will receive a Medical Office Assistant certificate.
 PLAR (prior learning assessment and recognition) will be provided for the computer skills training and keyboarding requirements, as well as the "Productivity and Workplace Communication" course requirements.

 The Medical Office Assistant duties can include front desk reception, making patient/client appointments, preparing charts, record keeping, Alberta Health Care billing, basic medical transcription and working with different departments within hospitals.
 An in-depth foundation in medical terminology provides a base for working in the medical field.